Accessible Exhibition Design

 Get creative with aesthetic accessible exhibitions!

-This disability-led training is designed for art galleries and museums to support embedding key accessible design concepts in exhibitions and programming.
+Designed for art galleries and museums to support embedding key accessible design concepts in exhibitions and programming.
 Reconceptualise how new and diverse audiences can engage with exhibitions by embedding access from the start.

 “An informative and inclusive workshop.
-The resource kit and up-to-the-minute examples are essential baselines.” – Angélique Moseley
+The resource kit and up-to-the-minute examples are essential baselines.”

 - Budgeting